yongcaoplus/yongcaoplus.github.io/_pages/about.md

 News
 ------
+* [2024-02] Excited to visit [Christin Seifert](http://christinseifert.info/) at the University of Marburg and [Dirk U. Wulff](https://www.dirkwulff.org/) at Max Planck Institute for Human Development.
 * [2024-01] Two papers were accepted by EACL 2024, one to the main conference:[Geo-Encoder: A Chunk-Argument Bi-Encoder Framework for Chinese Geographic Re-Ranking](https://arxiv.org/abs/2309.01606), and one to findings:[Bridging Cultural Nuances in Dialogue Agents through Cultural Value Surveys]().
 * [2023-12] We are orgainzing the [Cross-Cultural Considerations in NLP](https://sites.google.com/view/c3nlp) Workshop at ACL 2024.
 More details will be updated soon.
 * [2023-12] One paper [MLPs Compass: What is learned when MLPs are combined with PLMs?]() was accepted by IEEE ICASSP 2024.